Project Overview

 VNI West is a project to build a new transmission line between Victoria and New South Wales.

-It will harness clean, low-cost electricity from renewable energy zones (REZs) in both states and maintain the reliability and security of electricity supply as ageing coal-fired power stations retire.
+It will harness clean electricity from Renewable Energy Zones (REZs) in both states and maintain the reliability and security of electricity supply as ageing coal-fired power stations retire.

-In Victoria, a preferred easement of 70m wide along most of the route has been identified.
+In Victoria, a Project Easement of 70m wide along most of the route has been identified.
 The corridor runs from Bulgana to near Kerang and then across the border into New South Wales.

 Overview of the VNI West project